 California Unemployment Benefits

-Find out more about the services provided by the Employment Development Department (EDD) of California, and the eligibility requirements needed to qualify for unemployment insurance.
+Find out more about the services provided by the Employment Development Department (EDD), California unemployment eligibility requirements, and much more.

 Eligibility to Apply for UI Benefits in California

 To qualify for unemployment benefits in California, applicants must gain eligibility on three parameters set by the EDD.
 The three parameters are- monetary eligibility, job separation, and maintaining eligibility.

 While applying for Unemployment Insurance in California, applicants must first meet the monetary eligibility requirements.
 The applicants must earn a minimum wage during the four-quarter base period.
 The weekly benefit amount and the maximum benefit amount of the applicant are dependent on the wages earned during the base period.

 To be eligible for unemployment benefits in California, an applicant must have earned at least: